 a.
 Insurance

-1) Each Prime Contractor shall take out insurance policies throughout the construction period as per the following minimum requirements:
+1) Each Prime Constructor shall take out insurance policies throughout the construction period as per the following minimum requirements:

 i Workers Compensation and Employer’s Liability: Coverage A – State of Iowa Statutory Benefits.
 Coverage B - $500,000 each accident; $500,000 disease each employee, and $500,000 disease policy limit.
 Workers Compensation Policy shall include a waiver of subrogation in favor of the University of Iowa, the Board of Regents, State of Iowa; and, the State of Iowa.